run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Kubernetes

 Run:ai requires Kubernetes.
-The latest Run:ai version supports Kubernetes versions 1.21 through 1.24.
-Kubernetes 1.25 is not yet supported.
-For RedHat OpenShift.
-Run:ai supports OpenShift 4.8 to 4.10.
+The latest Run:ai version supports Kubernetes versions 1.21 through 1.26 and OpenShift 4.8 to 4.11.
+Run:ai does not support [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.

 Run:ai has been tested with the following Kubernetes distributions: